Top 10 Golden Rules For a Successful Relationship

 Disagreements never sink ships; it’s the people that turn into icebergs that do.
 You become an iceberg when you get cold and resort to name-calling.
 Do not stonewall conflicts.
 Learn how to control negative feelings that come about as a result of your differences.

 If you embrace each other’s differences, you will quickly appreciate each other and probably pick up new hobbies.
 Sort out your differences in a civilized way without disrespecting each other.
-If you train yourself to do this, you will successfully pluck the thorns from your rosy relationship.
+If you train yourself to do this, you will successfully plug the thorns from your rosy relationship.

 9. Give your Partner More Freedom